 It is CTLR policy that professional and peer tutors do not assist students with work on take-home exams.

-If a peer writing tutor or mentor is assigned to a CW course or FYSE course, their role is to assist students in improving as college writers.
+If a peer writing tutor or mentor is assigned to a CW course or FYSE course, the tutor's role is to assist students in improving as college writers.
 Writing tutors and mentors work in concert with the faculty member teaching that class, and they do not take the place of the faculty member.
 The tutor does not grade assignments or serve as a substitute teacher for the faculty member.

 Because CTLR is the College-sanctioned authorized aid, if a faculty member does not want the students in their course to utilize CTLR services on assignments, it is the faculty member’s responsibility to make all students in their class aware of this individual policy.